stb-tester/stbt-docker/README.md

 </a>

-stbt-docker runs the specified command in a docker container that is set up like an [stb-tester ONE] but without video-capture or infrared hardware.
+stbt-docker runs the specified command in a docker container that is set up like an [Stb-tester Node] but without video-capture or infrared hardware.

 The docker container will have stbt and all its dependencies installed, as well as your test-pack's own dependencies as specified in